react-shop/react-ecommerce/README.md

 }
 ```

-Then run `yarn codegen` to generate TypeScript types.
+Then run `pnpm codegen` to generate TypeScript types.

 ### Extending Database